Lovakovic/arduino-irrigation-system/readme.md

 # Beta branch
 ## Code in this branch hasn't been tested thoroughly, use at your own risk!
+## Check out the stable version on stable branch.

 This is an Arduino irrigation project used to irrigate a single large potted plant.